-- Placement of periods (for example, you have to have a period after the closing parenthesis that follows the year).
+- Placement of periods/“full stops” (for example, you need a period after the closing parenthesis that follows the year).
 In fact, pay close attention to all punctuation.

 - The ampersand (“&”) symbol.
-Use it, not the word “and,” when listing authors’ names on reference list citations (like this example) and parenthetical citations (but not narrative citations.
+Use it, not the word “and,” when listing authors’ names on reference list citations (like the example above) and parenthetical citations (but not narrative citations.
 Confused?
 See my workshop materials above).

 - Capitalization.
 Notice that the title of the article is capitalized like a sentence: The first word is capitalized, all “proper names” are capitalized, and the word right after the colon is capitalized.
 Everything else is lower case.
 On the other hand, the name of the journal itself (the magazine) is capitalized like a headline: Every major word is capitalized, but conjunctions like “and” or prepositions like “in” are not capitalized (unless they are the first word of the title).